buepro/typo3-pizpalue/Documentation/Administration/Extensions/Form.rst

 ============

 Currently there isn't a form element available providing a checkbox with a label linking to an other page.
-To customize such a label the classes `pp-label-dataprotection` and `pp-dataprotection` were introduced.
+To customize such a label the data attribute `data-pizpalue="form-field-dataprotection"` can be used.

 How to use it:

 1. Create a content element with the text to be assigned to the checkbox and assign the class `pp-label-dataprotection` to it.

-2. In the form definition assign the class `pp-dataprotection` to the checkbox:
+2. In the form definition assign the attribute `data-pizpalue="form-field-dataprotection"` to the checkbox:

    .. code-block:: yaml